mawangod/mawatech/README.md

 # mawatech

-Mawatech helps you build your website or apps without breaking the bank
+Mawatech helps you to build your website or application without breaking the bank

 ![Site preview](assets/img/site-preview.jpg)